NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 {{< /highlight >}}

 Well, not only it did the trick and worked like a charm, but also the push time on the following git push dropped dramatically to <code>30</code> minutes for that hefty <code>40GB</code> UE4 binary dependencies.

+OK, after getting ourselves familiarized with all the limits, if you deem this solution a worthy one for managing UE4 projects along with the engine source in the same repository, in the rest of this blog post I'm going to share my experiences and a script to keep the engine updated with ease using a Git + LFS setup.

 <!--more-->